Hundreds of not-for-profit leaders now have the chance to win a part-scholarship to complete the acclaimed ICDA Diploma of Governance.

 Please feel free to apply for all of the rounds you identify with, where you meet the specific eligibility criteria outlined.

 The arts play a fundamental role in our communities.
 They connect us.
 They educates us.
 They speak for us.
-The Arts governance round of the Our Community diversity scholarships was created to provide an opportunity for those working or volunteering in the arts sector to gain knowledge, connections, qualifications and new skills that will improve governance in the sector.
+The Arts round of the ICDA diversity scholarships was created to provide an opportunity for those working or volunteering in the arts sector to gain knowledge, connections, qualifications and new skills that will improve governance in the sector.

 It is essential that community boards reflect the communities they seek to serve.
-The Board diversity round of the Our Community diversity scholarships is for anyone who wants a leg-up to represent and serve the most underrepresented groups in the country.
+The CALD diversity round of the ICDA diversity scholarships is for anyone from a culturally and/or linguistically diverse backgroup wants a leg-up to represent and serve their community.

 Climate change is the defining issue of our times.
 To achieve meaningful action on climate change, we need advocates who are fearless, skilled, knowledgeable and connected.
-The Climate action round of the Our Community diversity scholarships has been created to equip advocates for climate change action with the skills, knowledge, experience and connections they need to lead.
+The Climate and sustainability round of the ICDA diversity scholarships aims to help equip advocates for climate change action with the skills, knowledge, experience and connections they need to lead.

 Rural and regional

 The Rural and regional round has been created to provide access to important knowledge, qualifications and connections for those who live outside metropolitan areas.
-Those who live or work in rural and regional areas are eligible for this round of the Our Community diversity scholarships.
+Those who live or work in rural and regional areas are eligible for this round of the ICDA diversity scholarships.

 Terms and conditions